 Environment & Product Regulation Conflicting Priorities

 The forces that threaten the environment are coming into sharper focus, with many businesses embracing innovation that mitigates damage and represents tremendous commercial opportunity and still others pushing to ease burdensome environmental restrictions.
 Along with long-term business imperatives, companies must also contend with regulatory regimes tasked with conflicting mandates and pursuing vastly different agendas.
 Kilpatrick Townsend’s attorneys support clients in meeting health, safety, and environmental challenges throughout the United States and around the world.
-We have experience in almost every state in the national and have worked on projects in Latin America, Europe, Asia, and the Middle East.
+We have experience in almost every state in the nation and have worked on projects in Latin America, Europe, Asia, and the Middle East.

 Meeting The Challenge

 Our attorneys provide a full range of business and transactional planning, compliance counseling, and litigation services for our clients.
-We frequently represents companies in matters before state and federal courts and agencies, as well as those facing actions by the U.S. Congress and state legislatures, and our ranks include former regulators at the Environmental Protection Agency (EPA) and Department of Justices (DOJ).
+We frequently represent companies in matters before state and federal courts and agencies, as well as those facing actions by the U.S. Congress and state legislatures, and our ranks include former regulators at the Environmental Protection Agency (EPA) and Department of Justice (DOJ).
 We provide preventative counseling and management of environmental permitting to assist clients in avoiding health, safety, and environmental regulatory conflicts related to:

 - FDA Regulation

 - Non-Discharge, Reclaimed Water & Bio Solids

 - Water & Wastewater Infrastructure